 VAT is not included in the course fee

-- The students will be able to explain RS theory, technology, typical applications, and be able to identify and download relevant RS data and products
+- The students will be able to explain RS theory, technology, typical applications of earth observation data

-- The students will be able to explain the theory and implement pySEBAL model to estimate ET, yield, and WP
+- The students will be able to explain the theory and implement surface energy balance model to estimate Evapotranspiration (ET), biomass production, and Water Productivity (WP)

-Land cover classification theory; classification algorithms; machine learning approaches in classification; ground truthing methods; accuracy assessment; hands-on exercises on land cover classification using open source QGIS and cloud based Google Earth Engine (GEE)
+Topic 3: Remote sensing and big data for mapping crop types Classification algorithms; machine learning approaches in crop classification from bigdata; ground truthing methods; accuracy assessment; hands-on exercises on crop type classification using open source libraries and cloud based Google Earth Engine (GEE)